How To Stop Robocalls

 Under the Telephone Consumer Protection Act (TCPA), individuals may be entitled to seek $500 for each robocall they receive without their consent, and this amount can potentially be tripled to $1,500 if the court finds the violation to be willful or knowing.

-If the provider refuses to compensate you, use DoNotPay to sue them in small claims court using the information gathered by the virtual credit card.
+If the provider refuses to compensate you, use DoNotPay to send demand letters to them in small claims court using the information gathered by the virtual credit card.
 The app will prepare and file all the paperwork for that too.

 How to block robocalls once and for all